What is Tofie?

 Example Prompt:

 “Translate invoice details into English.
-For vendor names, ensure consistency by comparing with their email domain or website.”
+Keep vendor names consistent by cross‑checking against their website or email domain.”

 3. Specify Invoice Number Identification